ekomsSavior/Spam-Jam/README.md

 Step 2: Install Dependencies

-Before running Spam Jam, install required Bluetooth libraries:

 sudo apt update && sudo apt install -y bluez bluez-tools python3-pip

 sudo apt install python3-bluepy

 Step 3: Run Spam Jam

-sudo python3 spam_jam.py
+sudo python3 spamjam.py

 🚨 Root is required for Bluetooth attacks!
-Always use sudo!
+Always use sudo.

-To UPDATE Spam Jam (run this while in the Spam Jam directory on your machine):
+To update Spam Jam at any time:

 git pull

-🎯 How to Use Spam Jam

-When you run the tool, you’ll see this menu:

-🔹 1️⃣ Spam a BLE device 💌

-🔹 2️⃣ Jam a BLE device 🚫

-🔹 3️⃣ Scan for Bluetooth devices 📡

-🔹 4️⃣ L2Ping Attack 💥 (Now customizable!)

-🔹 5️⃣ RFCOMM Connection Flood 💥

-🔹 6️⃣ Start Bluetooth Service 📡

-🔹 7️⃣ Quit 🚪

-🛠️ Features & Usage Guide:

-1️⃣ BLE Spam Attack (Send Custom Messages)

-- Select option 1

-- Enter the target BLE MAC address

-- Type a custom spam message

-- Press Enter to start spamming! 💥

-2️⃣ BLE Jamming (Flood a BLE Device)

-- Select option 2

-- Enter the target BLE MAC address

-- The tool will continuously send junk data to the device

-3️⃣ Scan for Bluetooth Devices

-- Select option 3

-- The tool will scan for all nearby Bluetooth devices

-- View MAC addresses & signal strength

-4️⃣ L2Ping Attack (Bluetooth Ping Flood)

-- Select option 4

-- Enter the target device’s MAC address

-- Enter packet size (default 600, max 672)

-- Enable Flood Mode for continuous attack

-- Watch as Spam Jam floods the device with Bluetooth pings! 💥

-5️⃣ RFCOMM Connection Flood

-- Select option 5

-- Enter the target Bluetooth MAC address

-- Spam Jam will attempt 1000+ RFCOMM connections

-- May cause disconnections, slowdowns, or crashes! 💥

-6️⃣ Start Bluetooth Service

-- Select option 6

- -If Bluetooth isn’t running, this will start the service

-7️⃣ Quit Spam Jam

-- Select option 7 to exit
+🎯 Menu (Current Version)

+🔹 0 BLE Advertise All 💣

+🔹 1 Start Bluetooth Service 📡

+🔹 2 Scan for Bluetooth devices 📡

+🔹 3 Spam a BLE device 💌

+🔹 4 Spam All BLE Devices 💌💥

+🔹 5 Jam a BLE device 🚫

+🔹 6 Jam All BLE Devices 🚫💥

+🔹 7 Mesh Network Menu 🌐

+🔹 8 L2Ping Attack 💥

+🔹 9 RFCOMM Flood 💥

+🔹 10 Quit 🚪

+🧠 Mesh Network Menu (🌐 Option 7)

+The BLE Mesh Botnet is Spam Jam's secret weapon.

+Any BLE device can become a mesh bot.
+These bots

+Broadcast their presence with a custom alias (e.g. SpamJamMesh_XXXX)

+Receive & execute mesh commands: spam_mode, jam, scan

+Optionally rebroadcast commands to extend the network!

+mesh menu options

+🔹 1.
+Scan + Add Mesh Bots (Advanced Menu)

+🔹 2.
+Load Saved Mesh Bots

+🔹 3.
+Broadcast Command to Bots

+🔹 4.
+Become a Mesh Bot (Beacon Mode)

+🔹 5.
+Quit

+✅ Scanning gives you full control — filter by name, RSSI, and more.

+✅ Saved bots are written to mesh_nodes.txt with MAC, name, RSSI, and timestamp.

+✅ Commands sent to bots are delivered via BLE write and executed based on the message.

+💡 Command Examples for Mesh Bots

+After selecting a bot or "all", enter a command

+spam_mode → Performs BLE spamming to nearby devices

+jam → Sends random junk packets (BLE jamming)

+scan → Scans for more nearby bots to grow the mesh

+chain → Repeats this command to other bots it discovers

+📡 This allows mass coordination of BLE attacks with no central C2.
+Each bot becomes a repeater!

+🧪 Experiment Ideas for Advanced Users

+Turn your entire lab into a BLE botnet swarm using old phones, Raspberry Pis, or dongles

+Create rogue mesh nodes pretending to be real IoT devices

+Use scan + chain to recursively map a BLE landscape

+Attach physical GPS or CSI logging to beacon nodes for BLE signal analysis

+Write your own mesh command payloads (future extensibility coming!)

 ⚠️ Legal Disclaimer

-This tool is for educational and research purposes only!
+Spam Jam is for educational and research use only.

-Using Spam Jam on networks or devices without permission is illegal.
-The creators are not responsible for any misuse.
-Be ethical!
+Unauthorized use on networks or devices you do not own is illegal.

+Be ethical.
+Be responsible.
+Hack the planet with heart. 💜

-💜 Contribute & Improve!
+💜 Contribute & Collaborate

-We welcome bug fixes, new features, and improvements!

-💜 Fork the repo, submit PRs, and let’s build together!
+Pull requests welcome!

+Build with me at: https://github.com/ekomsSavior

+FOllOW me on IG: https://instagram.com/ekoms.is.my.savior

+Read my articles over at MEDIUM: https://medium.com/@ekoms1

-🚀 LET'S SPAM & JAM!!!
+💣 LET’S SPAM & JAM 💥

-Now go forth and HACK THE PLANET! 💜🔥
+🌀 AND MESH THE PLANET 🌐

+by ekoms savior 💜 xoxoxo